Syed-Abid/Computer-Graphics-in-Python/README.md

 Welcome to my "Computer Graphics in Python" repository! 🚀

 This repository is a canvas for my exploration of computer graphics using Python.
-Here, I've documented my journey through various graphics tasks and projects, including the creation of a 2D game called 'Jungle Jolt.'
+Here, I've documented my journey through various graphics tasks and projects, including the creation of a 2D game called **Jungle Jolt**.

 ## Repository Contents